(Opinionated) Guide to ML Engineer Job Hunting

 A typical MLE interview loop consists of 6 rounds, as shown in the hexagon.
 Some companies use a subset and some companies have their unique rounds.
 Generally, a successful candidate is a good coder with solid ML foundations who has delivered high-impact ML projects via challenging cross-functional collaborations and follows the latest industry/academic trends.
 As Josh Tobin put it, good MLEs are unicorns.

-- Content: In 45 min to 1 hour, you translate a vague business problem into an end-to-end ML system, from collecting requirements, understanding business objectives, framing the problem as an ML task, to data generation, feature engineering, label design, model architecture & loss function choices, and eventually monitoring, deployment, scaling, and A/B.
+• Content: In 45 min to 1 hour, you need to translate a vague business problem into an end-to-end ML system, from collecting system requirements, understanding business objectives, framing the problem as an ML task, to data generation, feature engineering, model architecture & loss function choices, and monitoring, deployment, and A/B testing.

-- Focus: Some companies focus on the “ML” (SOTA model details) and some on the “E” (the end-to-end ML system at training and serving time, including feature store, model store, data/feature/prediction/monitoring pipelines, etc.).
-Some companies have 2 design rounds covering both.
-It’s necessary to deeply understand both industry-standard models and the ML infra.
+• Focus: Some companies focus on “ML” (e.g., SOTA model details) and some on “E” (backend implementations of feature store, model store, and data/feature/prediction pipelines, etc.).
+It’s good to understand both.

-- ML Breadth: Many companies have a rapid-fire round asking questions about ML foundations (“八股文快问快答”), such as the bias-variance trade-off, detecting overfitting and under-fitting, L1/L2 regularization, feature/model selection… Noways DL basics are also a necessity, such as how backpropagation works, choices of optimizers and schedulers, vanishing/exploding gradients and remedies, regularization methods that apply specifically to neural nets, etc..
+3. ML Breadth: Most companies have a rapid-fire round of questions about ML foundations (“八股文快问快答”), such as the bias-variance trade-off, detecting overfitting and under-fitting, L1/L2 regularization, feature/model selection… Noways DL basics are also a necessity, such as how backpropagation works, choices of optimizers and schedulers, vanishing/exploding gradients and remedies, regularization methods that apply specifically to neural nets, etc..

-- Behavior Interview: A rapid-fire round of questions asking how you solve problems, work with others, deliver under pressure and limited resources, iterate on feedback, mentor team members, learn from successes/failures…
+6. Behavior Interview: A rapid-fire round of questions about how you solve problems, work with others, deliver under pressure and limited resources, iterate on feedback, mentor team members, learn from successes/failures…

 This is ten percent luck